Freight Shipping from Phoenix to Las Vegas

 How much does it cost to ship freight from Phoenix to Las Vegas?

-Full truckload (FTL) rates from Phoenix, AZ to Las Vegas, NV currently range from $716-$882 for a standard dry van load over the 333-mile route.
+Full truckload (FTL) rates from Phoenix, AZ to Las Vegas, NV currently range $716-$882 (roughly $2.16-$2.67 per mile over 333 miles).
 LTL shipments typically cost $383-$683 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Phoenix to Las Vegas?

-Standard FTL transit from Phoenix to Las Vegas is approximately 6 hrs by truck over 333 miles.
+Standard FTL transit from Phoenix to Las Vegas is approximately 6 hrs by truck over 333 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Phoenix to Las Vegas freight?